|User Groups:||Faculty Services|

 These are start-up funds aimed at encouraging LSA faculty who rarely use technology in their teaching to gain experience and skill in the use of technology for instruction.
 Although potential projects could include adoption of new information technology for a course or within a department or discipline, these Teaching Transformed Grants are primarily meant to help faculty gain skills and confidence so they can ultimately change their teaching in additional future courses beyond the specific course in the proposal.

-In addition to the possibility of a $5000 faculty stipend ($2500/year for two years), the grant provides funds to support the costs of initiating an effort to use instructional technologies in teaching undergraduate courses.
+In addition to the possibility of a $5,000 faculty stipend ($2,500/year for two years), the grant provides funds to support the costs of initiating an effort to use instructional technologies in teaching undergraduate courses.
 The rest of the funds may go toward hourly wages for graduate student and undergraduate assistance, as well as any equipment, if appropriate.
-LSA ISS will also provide staff assistance, certain software and applications, basic programming assistance, and, when appropriate, year-long loan of certain equipment.
+LSA TS will also provide staff assistance, certain software and applications, basic programming assistance, and, when appropriate, year-long loan of certain equipment.

 Conditions on the availability of these funds include: